khannoussi-malek/the-discoverer/docs/SCHEDULER.md

 ## Overview

-The Discoverer includes a powerful query scheduling system that allows you to automatically execute queries at specified intervals.
+Navo includes a powerful query scheduling system that allows you to automatically execute queries at specified intervals.
 This is useful for:
 - Regular reports
 - Data synchronization checks
 - Automated monitoring